 Are You Really Getting Enough Protein for Healthy Aging?

 Protein supplements are seen by many as the sole domain of pumped-up bodybuilders and strength athletes.
 And while protein is extremely important to build and repair muscle, it’s equally important for general health, especially as we get older.
-Have ever asked yourself if you are really getting enough protein for healthy aging?
+Have you ever asked yourself if you are really getting enough protein for healthy aging?

 Protein is made up of amino acids.
 These little guys are the building blocks of nearly every cell and tissue in the human body, including muscles, organs, and many chemical messengers necessary for us to think, feel, and perform at our very best.